Lord Dunmore fled to Gwynn's Island in 1776, before finally abandoning Virginia

 While the fleet was at Gwynn's Island, a British warship sailed up the Chesapeake Bay to evacuate the royal governor of Maryland.
 The Maryland convention allowed Robert Eden to leave peacefully.
 He was rescued by the HMS Fowey, the same ship to which Dunmore had fled when he left Williamsburg in the middle of the night.

 Dur to the shells from the "crockets" on the mainland, the British ships quickly moved out of range.
 Some has to abandon their anchors in order to avoid further damage.
-Without time to hoist sails, they put sailors into the ship's small boats and attached ropes.
+Without time to hoist sails, sailors got into small boats and attached ropes to the larger ships.
 The men had to row hard, in order to tow the larger ships out of danger.

 The troops stationed on the island near Cricket Hill left their earthworks and marched to the eastern side of the island, which the artillery shells could not reach.
 That evening, everyone boarded the ships and left the island, including the remaining able-bodied members of the Ethiopian Regiment and the loyalist plantation owner John Randolph Grymes.